Why Art Is Important.

 To Only Hear One Group Is To Be Lied to And Controlled.

-An artist I generally enjoy would be one Mr. George Alexopolous, and you can find his work right here on his Twitter.
+An artist I generally respect would be one Mr. George Alexopolous, and you can find his work right here on his Twitter.
 George is very good at ridiculing nonsense on the part of anyone who is living or aiding and abetting lies or manipulation.
 He is an example of someone who was outright cancelled and his career nearly destroyed because he believes in ideas that, while not evil, are looked down upon because he doesn’t abide by what seems to be a more “left” bent in mainstream comic art.

 His art lately takes ideas espoused by mainstream politicians and news outlets and takes them directly to their most absurd logical conclusion.
 It’s an effective model!
 Both because it’s entertaining, but it also causes us to have to look things in the eye that we’re not comfortable with.
 In his case he causes us to examine whether our leaders are really on our side, whether people in power are really telling us the truth, and whether Americans, specifically, are as free as they think.
 His work is challenging for modern people, and even if you don’t like the work, it’s making points that are worth discussing.